fastrodev/fastro/benchmarks/_template.md

 ```

 ## Depedency Injection
-With depedency injection you can create complex applications with cleaner code.
+With depedency injection you can create complex applications with clean code.
 No longer need to manually import handlers and services.
 You only make a class and add [typescript decorator](https://www.typescriptlang.org/docs/handbook/decorators.html) to define `gateway`, `controller`, `service`  and `route`.
 Fastro will automatically load, register and create them for you.
 This is similar to [nest](https://nestjs.com/).

 ```ts
 import { Controller, Get, Request } from "https://deno.land/x/fastro@v${fastro_version}/mod.ts";